 Archives - Exhibition Surrealism in 1947

-At the end of the war, his gallery barely open, Aimé Maeght, went to New York to meet Marcel Duchamp and propose to him to make a synthetic exhibition of surrealism.
-Organized by Marcel Duchamp, André Breton and Aimé Maeght "The International Exhibition of Surrealism in 1947" will be one of the events that will make the Galerie Maeght known worldwide.
+At the end of the war, as soon as his gallery opened, Aimé Maeght went to New York to meet Marcel Duchamp and suggest that he do an exhibition summarizing surrealism.
+Organized by Marcel Duchamp, André Breton and Aimé Maeght "The International Surrealism Exhibition in 1947" will be one of the events that will make the Maeght Gallery known worldwide.

 Aimé Maeght, on the left and André Breton